halex5000/ld-articles/AWS Cognito/Targeted Experiences with LaunchDarkly and AWS Cognito.md

 };
 ```

-Depending on whether this context is being using on the client side or server side, you'll handle passing it to LaunchDarkly slightly differently.
+Depending on whether this context is being used on the client side or server side, contexts are passed to LaunchDarkly slightly differently.
 On the client side, the context is defined when the SDK client is initialized.
-So in the case that a user is creating an account or logging in, we'd call the `identify()` method to update the current context.
+So in the case that a user is creating an account or logging in, I call the `identify()` method to update the current context.

 ```javascript
 client.identify(context);